Coon Rapids Sewer Rehabilitation

 Project Description

-Metropolitan Council Environmental Services (ES), operator of the metro-area wastewater collection and treatment system, will be rehabilitating 8,000 feet of sanitary sewer pipes and structures in the City of Coon Rapids between Highway 10 and Coon Rapids Boulevard.
+Metropolitan Council Environmental Services (ES), operator of the metro-area wastewater collection and treatment system, has rehabilitated 8,000 feet of sanitary sewer pipes and structures in the City of Coon Rapids between Highway 10 and Coon Rapids Boulevard.
+In the coming years, Environmental Services intends to rehabilitate 9,000 additional feet from Highway 10 to the east side of Crooked Lake.

-Due to the length of pipe being rehabilitated, work will be done in two phases, the North Phase and the South Phase.
+Due to the length of pipe being rehabilitated, work will be done in two phases.
+The phase from Highway 10 to Hanson Boulevard NW is anticipated to begin in 2025 and the phase consisting of the area from Hanson Boulevard NW to just north of 121st Avenue NW and a small portion of sanitary sewer east of Crooked Lake is expected to begin in 2029.
 Crews will install aboveground temporary wastewater conveyance pipes throughout the project area to ensure there are no disruptions to service during construction.

 Project Map